B6 (musician): 2018–2023: theatre, television and film scoring

 In 2018, B6 composed music for the stage play "Blooms", based on the work of writer Jin Yucheng.
 The play premiered in Shanghai and Beijing and won the Annual Best Play Award at the 2019 Yixi Drama Awards.
 B6 also composed music for the second season of the TV documentary series "Life Matters", which won the Best Documentary Series Award at the Magnolia Awards.

 In 2019, B6 composed the score for Diao Yinan's film The Wild Goose Lake, which was nominated for the Palme d'Or at the 72nd Cannes Film Festival and grossed over $31 million worldwide.
 He also composed music for Tiffany & Co.'s exhibition "Vision & Virtuosity" and released a vinyl album of the same name under Modern Sky.

-In 2021, B6 composed the music for the short fashion film "Salvatore Ferragamo - Campaign Spring Summer 2021" by Italian filmaker Luca Guadagnino.
+In 2021, B6 composed the music for the short fashion film "Salvatore Ferragamo - Campaign Spring Summer 2021" by Italian filmmaker Luca Guadagnino.

 From 2020 to 2023, B6 composed music for various projects, including the Wuhan epidemic documentary "Level-1", the animated film "To The Bright Side" (winner of the Best Feature Film Award at the 2022 New York International Children's Film Festival), Wang Mu's film "Awakening Spring" (winner of three major awards at the 2022 Pingyao International Film Festival), the TV drama "Infernal Affairs", Zhang Ji's film "Fire On The Plain", the second season of the stage play "Blooms", and the documentary series "Flowing China".

 B6 also scored Liang Ming's film "Carefree Days" (nominated for the New Director Section at the San Sebastián International Film Festival and winner of top awards at international festivals) and Luo Dong's film "May" (winner of the Best Director Award in Asian New Talents Section at Shanghai International Film Festival and invited to World Focus Section at Tokyo International Film Festival in 2023).

 In 2023, B6 released several music projects, including a 4-CD box set, vinyl releases of soundtracks, and a five-day film score exhibition in Shanghai.

 In 2024, he began composing music for Li Shaohong's television drama "Hunting" and released a retrospective vinyl anthology under Shengun Records.